QamarDeenSoomro/TharDairyNew/DEPLOYMENT_GUIDE.md

 # Thar Dairy Deployment Guide

 ## 🚨 Current Issue
+The `deploy.sh` script fails with error: **"Failed to authenticate, have you run firebase login?"**

-The `deploy.sh` script requires Firebase authentication which cannot be done in Replit environment.
+Firebase CLI requires browser-based authentication which cannot be done in Replit environment.

 ## ✅ Solution Options